papyros/papyros.github.io/support/index.markdown

 Our goal is not to be a pure free-software distro; if you want that, install our apps, shell, and login screen on another distro.
 Our goal is to be the best possible operating system for the typical computing user.
-So, if that means supporting proprietary software such as firmware and drivers, than we will support non-free software.
+So, if that means supporting proprietary software such as firmware and drivers, then we will support non-free software.
 And that includes supporting an appstore that supports selling proprietary software (if we ever get to that point).